Testing Tail Weight of a Distribution Via Hazard Rate: Proof of Main Theorem

-In the final step, we analyze exactly how much error we can incur while still remaining on the correct side of the threshold.
+Now, we analyze exactly how much error we can incur while still remaining on the correct side of the threshold.
 In particular, given that both approximating the derivative and sampling introduce errors, we seek to draw enough samples that the test statistic calculated from samples lies on the same side of the threshold as the proxy quantity.
 We have essentially two sources of error that we can control: the first is $\epsilon_1$, the additive error from the derivative approximation; the second is $\epsilon_2$, the multiplicative error from sampling.
 Keeping $\epsilon_1$ and $\epsilon_2$ small enough to not cross the threshold with high probability entails using enough buckets and sufficiently many samples per bucket.
-Thus, the lower bound of the test statistic calculated for a light-tailed distribution is:
+Based on the earlier derivation of the absolute value of the gap, we have that: